victornava/markdown-ruby/notebook.md

     split it into chunks
     identify each chunk as either a paragraph of h1

-the problem with this is that, a chunk can have multiple lines, so it can have paragraphs and headings, so we need to create have a process for splitting chunks into blocks.
+the problem with this is that, a chunk can have multiple lines, so it can have paragraphs and headings, so we need to have a process for splitting chunks into blocks.

 Processing the chunk line by line works well with headings but not with paragraphs.